 buyer.
 In case there is a defect in the quantity i.e. where more goods are delivered or

-less quantity of goods are delivered or the goods or quality i.e. the goods are mixed
+less quantity of goods is delivered or the goods or quality i.e. the goods are mixed

 with goods of a different description not included in the contract, the buyer may reject

 It is also the duty of the seller to deliver the absolute and effective title to the goods, to the